wnjoon/vector-search-tester/README.md

 Testcode is written in `client/pkg/embedding/sentence_bert_test.go`

+> Sentence-Bert creates 384 dimensions vector for English text and 768 dimensions vector for Korean text.

 ### Gemini

 To embed text using gemini, you need to set up environment variable in `.env` file.